The Customer Centricity Principle

 At a tactical and operational level we create and utilize customer insight at each stage of the customer journey (see exhibit b), starting with brand awareness -and brand image measurement amongst prospects, to customer effort and satisfaction, brand advocacy -and loyalty at the buying, usage, -and post-usage stages.

-To confirm the pivotal role of Customer Centricity as the ultimate driver of sustainable results and best in class profitability, each role and each team at every level of the organization should have its own set of relevant customer metrics.
+To confirm the pivotal role of Customer Centricity as the ultimate driver of sustainable results and best-in-class profitability, each role and each team at every level of the organization should have its own set of relevant customer metrics.

-On weekly, monthly, and quarterly basis, you need to ensure that you have insight in all leading customer metrics.
+On a weekly, monthly, and quarterly basis, you need to ensure that you have insight in all leading customer metrics.
 Leading metrics give you an excellent prediction of future lagging indicators like revenue, profit margin, and cash flow.

 Secondly, it's essential that you act upon negative indicators instantly and follow through until the root cause has been identified, dealt with effectively, and monitored so that the trend is going into the right direction again.